raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- task ---

-Save your changes by clicking **File**, **Save** or pressing **Ctrl + S**.
+Save your changes by clicking **File** and then **Save**, or by pressing <kbd>Ctrl</kbd> and <kbd>S</kbd>.

 --- /task ---

-You will need to run your web app from the Terminal or Command Prompt you opened earlier.
+You will need to run your web app from the terminal/command prompt windpw you opened earlier.

 --- task ---

-### Raspberry Pi / Linux / macOS
+### On Raspberry Pi/Linux/macOS

-Enter the command `python3 app.py` into the Terminal.
+Enter the command `python3 app.py` into the terminal window.

-### Windows
+### On Windows

-Enter the command `python app.py` into the Command Prompt.
+Enter the command `python app.py` into the command prompt window.

 --- /task ---

-If everything has been setup correctly, you should see an output similar to this:
+If everything has been set up correctly, you should see an output similar to this:

 ```
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)